-NONCITIZEN: A person who is neither a citizen nor national of the United States.
+NONCITIZEN: A person who is neither a citizen or national of the United States.

-PAYING MORE THAN 50% OF FAMILY INCOME AS RENT: See Written System of Preferences established by MCHA.
+PAYING MORE THAN 50% OF FAMILY INCOME AS RENT: See written system of preferences established by the VHA.

-PRE-OCCUPANCY CONFERENCE: The meeting or interview between a new resident family and the HA before move-in, during which the Lease and conditions of occupancy are reviewed with the resident family and any questions answered:
+PRE-OCCUPANCY CONFERENCE: The meeting or interview between a new resident family and the HA before moving in, during which the Lease and conditions of occupancy are reviewed with the resident family and any questions answered.